-If you’re a domestic undergraduate student, the Australian Government will subsidise 65 percent of your tuition fees.
+If you’re a domestic undergraduate student studying an award course, the Australian Government will subsidise your tuition fees.

-All domestic undergraduate and some postgraduate coursework students are automatically offered a Commonwealth-supported place.
-This means the Australian Government subsidises 65 percent of your course fees.
+All domestic undergraduate students studying award courses and some postgraduate coursework students are automatically offered a Commonwealth supported place when they apply to the University.
+This means the Australian Government subsidises your course fees.

 The remainder of your fees is called a student contribution.

-When you successfully apply for HECS-HELP, the government will pay the full amount, and you will pay your student contribution through the Australian Taxation Office once you meet a certain salary threshold.
+When you successfully apply for a full HECS-HELP loan, the Australian Government will pay your student contribution amount.
+You will then repay this amount through the Australian Taxation Office once you meet a certain salary threshold.